 We are focused on growing Total Cumulative Enrollments and the number of Members that engage with our platform.
 Our operating results and growth opportunities depend, in part, on our ability to attract new Members, including paying Members (CLEAR Plus Members) as well as new platform Members.
 We rely on multiple channels to attract new CLEAR Plus Members, including in-airport (our largest channel) which in turn is dependent on the ongoing ability of our Ambassadors to successfully engage with the traveling public.
 We also rely on numerous digital channels such as paid search and partnerships.
+We also entered into strategic distribution partnerships with partners such as Delta Air Lines, United Airlines, Alaska Airlines, Hawaiian Airlines and American Express that promote our services to their customers on a discounted or subsidized basis which allows us to efficiently scale membership in CLEAR Plus.
 In many cases, we offer limited time free trials to new Members who may convert to paying Members upon the completion of their trial.
 Our future success is dependent on those channels continuing to drive new Members and our ability to convert free trial Members into paying Members.

-We believe we will see an acceleration of Total Cumulative platform Uses relative to Total Cumulative Enrollments over time as our Members use our products across multiple locations and use cases.
+We believe we will see an acceleration of Total Cumulative Platform Uses relative to Total Cumulative Enrollments over time as our Members use our products across multiple locations and use cases.
 We believe this dynamic will grow the long-term economic value of our platform by increasing total engagement, expanding our margins and maximizing our revenue.
 Our future success is dependent upon maintaining and growing our partnerships as well as ensuring our platform remains compelling to Members.